fhill2/legends-docs/README.md

 npm run dev
 ```

-after running `npm run dev` the browser will open and you can open any .html file inside the folder
+after running `npm run dev` the browser should open

-when editing docs/file.md in vscode and saving, docs/file.html should update immediately showing the changes.
+when saving docs/file.md after editing, docs/file.html is generated and browser shows changes immediately (live-server)

+when saving docs/file.md after editing, docs/file.pdf is generated and browser has to be manually refreshed (if using the browsers built in pdf viewer)

+On every edit of a markdown file inside `docs/`, the doc generator will generate a master version of the report (final submission) `docs/report.html` and `docs/report.pdf` (not yet implemented)

-let me know if this is not the case.
+let me know if you encounter any errors when using it :)

 #### Codebrain Standlone Considerations

 all images, tables are set to center on the page for now.

+### TODO:

+create pandoc master:
+[] - auto build master html in addition to the individual md
+[] - numbered sections
+[] - auto generated toc
+[] - auto generated footnotes list (bottom of file)
+[] - correct pdf page breaks

+to fix:
+margin incorrect on pdf
+pdf not rendering footnotes

+## Repo Overview - Directories

+### `upload/`

+we store our files here so we can share them and add them to the report.

+the documentation generator does not touch or edit any files inside this folder.

+### `docs/`

+this folder is for the final content we are going to use in the report.

+the documentation generator outputs HTML and PDF files (for the file being edited) in the same directory as the markdown files.